 \subsection{Loss Curve Validation}

-The core technical innovation of KDFlow is to leverage SGLang as the teacher backend to collect the teacher's hidden states and recompute full logits on the student side.
-Recent literature on reinforcement learning (RL) has pointed out that current inference engines like SGLang may introduce numerical instability or precision loss during inference, especially for MoE models, which degrades the stability and performance of RL training \cite{yao2025tis,qi2025fp16,ma2025r3,zheng2025stabilizing}.
-We also verify whether this issue has significant influence on distillation.
-Specifically, we compare the training loss curves of KDFlow against a standard KD implementation (where both teacher and student are placed within the same FSDP process, computing logits locally).
-As shown in Figure \ref{fig:loss_curves}, the KL loss curves of KDFlow are well aligns with the baseline framework throughout the entire training process.
-Moreover, the loss curves are almost overlapped for FP8 and BF16 teacher inference, which suggests FP8 teacher inference a more efficient solution for LLM distillation.
+The core technical innovation of KDFlow is to leverage SGLang as the teacher backend and collect the teacher's hidden states to recompute full logits on the student side.
+However, recent studies on RL training have shown that high-throughput inference engines may introduce numerical discrepancies during model execution, particularly for MoE models \cite{yao2025tis,qi2025fp16,ma2025r3,zheng2025stabilizing}.
+This motivates us to investigate whether such discrepancies affect the distillation behavior of KDFlow.
+Specifically, we compare the loss curves of KDFlow against the one of the standard KD implementation, where both teacher and student are in the same FSDP process.
+As shown in Figure \ref{fig:loss_curves}, the loss curves of KDFlow align well with the baseline throughout the entire training process.
+Moreover, the loss curves almost overlap for FP8 and BF16 teacher inference, which suggests that FP8 teacher inference is an efficient alternative for LLM distillation.